“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 The grand total?
 A whopping 480 billion metric tons of CO2e.

-Why are companies tracking their corporate carbon footprint?
+Why are companies measuring their carbon footprint?

 Sometimes they just have to: The biggest GHG emitters in the U.S. must report their data annually to the EPA.
 Other times, companies track their corporate carbon footprint so they can give the details to non-profit organizations such as CDP (formerly the Carbon Disclosure Project), or because they have their own reasons for trying to do better.